 Is there a fear that people will buy RADAR keys to avoid payment?

-Anyone seeking to receive a RADAR key should contact Scottish Borders Council’s Customer Services or visit Disability Rights UK website.
+Anyone seeking to receive a RADAR key should contact our Customer Services team or visit Disability Rights UK website.

 Both require proof of eligibility in order to receive a key.